gohugoio/hugo/content/functions/apply.md

 ```
 {{% /code %}}

-This works, but the complexity of `post-tag-list.html` is fairly high: the Hugo template needs to perform special behavior for the case where there’s only one tag, and it has to treat the last tag as special.
+This works, but the complexity of `post-tag-list.html` is fairly high.
+The Hugo template needs to perform special behavior for the case where there’s only one tag, and it has to treat the last tag as special.
 Additionally, the tag list will be rendered something like `Tags: tag1 , tag2 , tag3` because of the way that the HTML is generated and then interpreted by a browser.

-This first version of `layouts/partials/post-tag-list.html` separates all of the operations for ease of reading; the combined and DRYer version is shown next:
+This first version of `layouts/partials/post-tag-list.html` separates all of the operations for ease of reading.
+The combined and DRYer version is shown next:

 ```html
 {{ with .Params.tags }}